MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Unpublish-MgBetaGroupDriveListContentType.md

 Unpublish a contentType][] from a content type hub site.
 This API is available in the following [national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Unpublish-MgGroupDriveListContentType](/powershell/module/Microsoft.Graph.Groups/Unpublish-MgGroupDriveListContentType?view=graph-powershell-1.0)

 ## SYNTAX

 ### Unpublish (Default)